-and (ii) follows. \end{proof} Thus if $Rep_n(G,Y)$ is finite for some $n \geq 1$, then the same is true for $ab_n(G,Y)$.
-The converse is not true, highlighting the heavy absence of a ``relative'' correspondent to Proposition \ref{3thRGBAb} (the size of the abelian subgroup $\rho(A_\rho) \leqslant \rho(G)$, which is provided by the Jordan theorem, can be bounded by a function on $ab_n(G)$, but cannot be bounded by a function on $ab_n(G,Y)$).
+and (ii) follows. \end{proof} Therefore a bound on $Rep_n(G,Y)$ gives a bound on $ab_n(G,Y)$.
+The converse is not true, highlighting the absence of a generalized version of Proposition \ref{propRGBAb} (in the proof, the size of the subgroup $\rho(A_\rho)$, which is provided by the Jordan theorem, cannot be bounded by a function on $ab_n(G,Y)$).
 Indeed, a {\itshape robust} notion of BAb does not exist in the generalized setting.